-The applicable sanctions and embargo laws and regulations of these difference jurisdictions vary in their application and do not all apply to the same covered persons or proscribe the same activities.
+The applicable sanctions and embargo laws and regulations of these different jurisdictions vary in their application and do not all apply to the same covered persons or proscribe the same activities.
 In addition, the sanctions and embargo laws and regulations of each jurisdiction may be amended to increase or reduce the restrictions they impose over time, and the lists of persons and entities designated under these laws and regulations are amended frequently.
 Moreover, most sanctions regimes provide that entities owned or controlled by the persons or entities designated in such lists are also subject to sanctions.
 The U.S. and EU have enacted new sanctions programs in recent years.
 Additional countries or territories, as well as additional persons or entities within or affiliated with those countries or territories, have, and in the future will, become the target of sanctions.
 These require us to be diligent in ensuring our compliance with sanctions laws.
 Further, the U.S. has increased its focus on sanctions enforcement with respect to the shipping sector.
 Current or future counterparties of ours may be affiliated with persons or entities that are or may be in the future the subject of sanctions or embargoes imposed by the United States, EU, and/or other international bodies.
 If we determine that such sanctions require us to terminate existing or future contracts to which we, or our subsidiaries, are party or if we are found to be in violation of such applicable sanctions, our results of operations may be adversely affected, or we may suffer reputational harm.
 We may also experience damage to our reputation if the vessels we have sold are being used in sanctioned activity in violation of the contract of sale, either by the buyer or by a third party.

-As a result of Russia's actions in Ukraine, the U.S., EU and United Kingdom, together with numerous other countries and self-sanctioning, have imposed significant sanctions on persons and entities associated with Russia and Belarus, as well as comprehensive sanctions on certain areas within the Donbas region of Ukraine, and such sanctions apply to entities owned or controlled by such designated persons or entities.
-These sanctions adversely affect our ability to operate in the region and also restrict parties whose cargo we may carry.
+As a result of Russia's actions in Ukraine and the war between Israel and Hamas, the U.S., EU and United Kingdom, together with numerous other countries and self-sanctioning, have imposed significant economic sanctions which may adversely affect our ability to operate in the region and also restrict parties whose cargo we carry.
 Sanctions against Russia have also placed significant prohibitions on the maritime transportation of seaborne Russian oil, the importation of certain Russian energy products and other goods, and new investments in the Russian Federation.
 These sanctions further limit the scope of permissible operations including the maintenance of our vessels and the services provided to our vessels and crew while operating in these regions, and cargo we may carry.
 We may also encounter potential contractual disputes with charterers and insurers due to the various sanctions targeting Russian interests and Russian cargo.